 Apple inclusive is one of the biggest companies as per market capitalization.
 The product of apple is available everywhere.
 Apple purchases its hardware from china and technology from India.
 The raw materials and labor required for mobile and computer hardware are cheapest in china compare to the U.S. Whereas, the cost of the software developer is cheapest in India.
-Thus, Apple is sourcing its raw materials and technologies from different part of the world and selling at the same rate.
+Thus, Apple is sourcing its raw materials and technologies from different parts of the world and selling it at the same rate.
 Though the pricing is made as per the U.S. market.
-Thus, the company is making maximum profits by producing at a nominal cost, in terms of U.S. dollars and selling as per the market rate of U.S.
+Thus, the company is making maximum profits by producing at a nominal cost, in terms of U.S. dollars and selling as per the market rate of the U.S.

 Multinational Company Example #2

 Unilever is a consumer discretionary company having headquarter at Amsterdam, Netherland.
 The company has a presence across the U.S., Australia, Europe, India, Bangladesh, etc. The company opened subsidiaries in each country and controls from its local country.
 The products of HUL are almost the same and is available everywhere across the world.
-The motive of the business is not cheap sourcing or taking any resource advantages, but to get expansion from the entire world, the company has subsidiary at every place.
+The motive of the business is not cheap sourcing or taking any resource advantages, but to get expansion from the entire world, the company has a subsidiary at every place.
 However, the price of the product is not the same across the globe.
 The price has been fixed as per the currency and economic condition of that country.